Help Guide

 • Contact the court for claimant details if they are not shown.

-• Act quickly on claim forms—respond within 14 days to avoid default judgment.
+• Act quickly on claim forms - respond within 14 days to avoid a default judgment.

 About Registry Trust

-Registry Trust Ltd is the not-for-profit organisation that maintains the official Register of Judgments, Orders and Fines for the UK and Ireland.
-Established in 1985, we work on behalf of the Ministry of Justice and equivalent authorities to ensure accurate, up-to-date judgment data is available to credit reference agencies, businesses, and the public.
+Registry Trust Ltd is the not-for-profit organisation that maintains the official Register of Judgments, Orders and Fines for the UK and the Register of Judgments for Ireland.
+Established in 1985, we work on behalf of the Ministry of Justice and equivalent authorities to ensure accurate, up-to-date judgment data is available to credit reference agencies, businesses and the public.